vr-thi/CAVE/README.md

 Before starting your project, you might also need to start the VRPN server (run VRPN_Server/vrpn_server.exe).
 This is only necessary, if you use vrpn for tracking.

+### 7. Optiona: Selectable objects

+Selectable objects should have a script component which inherits from InteractionTrigger. onFlystickEnter and onFlystickExit are the corresponding events which are triggered when the flystick points to the selectable object or does no longer point to it.

 ## More detailed description

 For getting more information about a specific topic of our package you can find the documentation on multiple subpages: